saxtonjosh/comp313_mddn321_A2/README.md

 If you are on Mac, clone this repository and run in Unreal Engine 4.26.2 For Windows you can .exe file to run the game: https://drive.google.com/file/d/1U3yAS_mfyVY6kNIf2Zf3Kpb7eu8AOwgm/view?usp=sharing

-# instructions on how to play the game.
+## Instructions on how to play the game

 Use wasd or arrow keys to move.